THE 8 MOST POPULAR & TRENDY LIGHT DEPTH KITCHEN CABINET PAINT COLORS

 4. BENJAMIN MOORE CLASSIC GRAY OC-23

 I love Classic Gray, and it’s definitely one of the more popular off-white warm gray paint colors.
-Just keep in mind, it can look a bit warmer than expected on kitchen cabinets (there’s a reason for this, but I won’t nerd out on you…this time).
+Just keep in mind that it can look a bit warmer than expected on kitchen cabinetry (there’s a reason for this, but I won’t nerd out on you…this time).

 Paint Color Review: Benjamin Moore Classic Gray